krolique/documentation/raspberry-pi/cpu-information.rst

 You may well find that the board will work outside those temperatures, but we’re not qualifying the board itself to these extremes.

-You can get the CPU temperatur from the raspberry pi by executing the following shell command::
+You can get the CPU temperature from the raspberry pi by executing the following shell command::

     >> sudo /opt/vc/bin/vcgencmd measure_temp